analogwp/analogwp-templates/readme.txt

 3. Access AnalogWP templates directly under Elementor.

 == Changelog ==

+= 1.2.3 =
+* New: Added a [notice](https://github.com/mauryaratan/analogwp-templates/issues/92) to reopen tabs when setting a global Style Kit.
+* New: [Updating](https://github.com/mauryaratan/analogwp-templates/issues/107) an existing Style Kit now shows a modal window on pages using the same kit, to choose whether to pull latest changes or keep old.
+* New: Added option to [rollback](https://github.com/mauryaratan/analogwp-templates/issues/99) to a previous stable version under AnalogWP > Settings.
+* New: Added a visual [indicator](https://github.com/mauryaratan/analogwp-templates/issues/101) on posts list to display which Style Kit is active.
+* New: Added a quick post action to "Apply Global Style Kit"
+* Fix: Clear Elementor cache when a Style Kit is [updated](https://github.com/mauryaratan/analogwp-templates/issues/103), so other posts sharing same kit can take effect.
+* Fix: [Extend](https://github.com/mauryaratan/analogwp-templates/issues/106) heading selector to include `a` tags inside to match styles.
+* Improve: Stop users from creating a new style kit directly from CPT [page](https://github.com/mauryaratan/analogwp-templates/issues/97), as it results in empty style kit.

 = 1.2.2 =
 * Fixed an issue with padding section media queries